basho/cuttlefish/README.md

 ## What's it look like to Erlang Developers?

-You can learn more about the techincal implementation of schemas at: https://github.com/basho/cuttlefish/wiki/Cuttlefish-for-Erlang-Developers
+You can learn more about the technical implementation of schemas at: https://github.com/basho/cuttlefish/wiki/Cuttlefish-for-Erlang-Developers

 ## What's it look like to users?